 - Were you carrying anything?
 If so, what?

 In any premises liability case, preservation of evidence early on is critical to the case.
-The duty to preserve evidence is a requirement imposed by law.
+The duty to preserve evidence is a requirement by law.
 “Spoliation” is the term used when evidence is destroyed or lost, in light of pending or foreseeable litigation.
 For example, it is a business owner’s duty to preserve relevant maintenance records, surveillance, or personnel communications in a premises liability case.
-Relevant evidence missing due to the opposing party’s bad faith can result in discovery or monetary sanctions or the jury’s adverse inference may be instructed by the Court.
+Relevant evidence missing due to the opposing party’s bad faith can result in discovery or monetary sanctions or the jury’s adverse inference may instruct by the Court.

 Regardless, the plaintiff bears the burden to prove its own case.
 Evidence is lost, destroyed, misplaced, or may even be tampered with.
 It is best that the plaintiff documents and preserve as much evidence as possible within their own control.
 The plaintiff cannot rely on any opposing party to preserve persuasive evidence that weighs on them incurring legal responsibility.

 Trip and Fall Injuries and Slip and Fall Injuries are common.
 And the injuries are severe.
 Falls account for more than 8 million ER visits annually!
 Fall injuries are the leading cause of ER visits.
 It is important to work with a lawyer to protect your rights!

 Call The Sterling Firm to Speak With An Experienced Lawyer or Book Your Consultation HERE!
 Check out our Affordable General Counsel Packages!